minimo-io/betizen-ssg/README.md

 ## To Do

--   Make the carrousel
--   Top casinos for games section (commented)
+-   Add iframe codes for free games
+    -   Modify game_codes all around, are hardcoded into code
+-   Games: Play button not working.
+-   Make the carrousel.
 -   Work on the tags/categories page (now from top menu being ready -and links being defined!)
 -   Translate common texts
 -   Uncomment {# <meta name="robots" content="index,follow" /> #} and remove vercel.json noindex header.